 - Experience the local music scene at one of the live music venues.

 - Take in some history with a historical walking tour.

 - Stroll along Anspach Boulevard to see how Belgian’s rich upper class lived in the past.

 - Have a feast in the diverse restaurants, with food from across the world served in beautiful settings.

-- Admire the handsome Renaissance-style building of Halles Saint Gery, an old covered market that has been repurposed to include a café-bar and club.
+- Admire the handsome Renaissance-style building of Halles Saint Gery, an old covered market repurposed to include a café-bar and club.

-- Snap a picture of the historic fountain inside Halles Saint Gery, built on the spot where a church once stood.
+- Admire the historic fountain inside Halles Saint Gery, built on the spot where a church once stood.

-- Put your glad rags on for a night on the tiles in one of Saint Gery’s trendy bars, and spend an evening (or several!) hopping from one stylish nightspot to another.
+- Put your glad rags on for a night on the tiles in one of Saint Gery’s trendy bars, and spend an evening (or several!) bar crawling from one stylish nightspot to another.

-- Appreciate modern art at Chartreux Center of Contemporary Art.
+- Appreciate modern art at Chartreux Centre of Contemporary Art.

 - Visit Sainte Catherine Cathedral.